fsmosca/chess-artist/README.txt

 2. Epd analysis, annotate epd with acd, acs, bm, ce and Ae op codes

 a.
 Command line
-chess-artist -infile a.epd -outfile out_a.epd -eng Branfish.exe -enghash 128 -engthreads 1 -movetime 10000 -eval search
+chess-artist -infile a.epd -outfile out_a.epd -eng Branfish.exe -engoptions "Hash value 128, Threads value 1" -movetime 10000 -eval search

 b.
 Command line interpretation
 -enghash 128: The main memory size in MB used by the uci engine, also call Hash in uci engines.